pipermerriam/ethereum-computation-market/README.md

 # Ethereum Computation Marketplace

+Credit for this idea goes to [Tal Serphos](https://twitter.com/TalSerphos)

 Some computations are too expensive to justify doing them on the blockchain, yet may be necessary for certain contracts to operate.
 The Ethereum Computation Market aims to solve this problem.